ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 # McCleary for Farnam and Ruddle Users

-McCleary is the successor to both the Farnam and Ruddle clusters, which are being retired in early summer 2023.
+McCleary is the successor to both the Farnam and Ruddle clusters, which were retired in summer 2023.
-McClearly is now in a "production stable" state so researchers can permanently migrate their workloads and data from Ruddle and Farnam.

 ## Key Dates